 Go to Acquisition → Campaigns → All Campaigns and set Source / Medium as your primary dimension to see which channel performs best for your website.
 As you can see, for us at Amplifr it’s social traffic from Facebook.

 To check on campaign performance, set Campaign as primary dimension.
-Here we have several Russian blog article announcements and our most recent newsletter in
+Here we have several blog article announcements and our most recent newsletter in

 Now it’s only up to us how to use the received data.
 Maybe we should we promote our Facebook posts more?
 Should we write more articles on Instagram?